Shoreline Monitoring

 Accretion – The gradual addition of land by deposition of water-borne sediment

 Berm – The nearly horizontal portion of the beach or backshore formed by the deposit of materials by wave action.
-Some beaches have no berms, while others have several.
-In the CNMI, the berm is a vertical drop
+Some beaches have no berms.
+In the CNMI, the berm is a vertical drop.

 Beach Profile – The cross-sectional shape of a beach plotted perpendicular to the shoreline